Browse by Medical Category

 It is not necessary to delay your dental work until after your pregnancy.
 If your dentist needs to take x-rays, just be sure to properly shield your abdomen.
 Local anesthetics are permitted.
 If your dentist has any questions, please ask him/her to call us.

 Travel poses no specific risks during pregnancy, but you should take some minor precautions.
 Use your seat belt throughout your pregnancy.
 During long trips, take time out to stand and move about.
 Consider access to obstetrical care.
 Although travel does not cause premature labor, there is the possibility that you may deliver far from home.
 Most airlines have restrictions in the last month of pregnancy, so check with the carrier.
 Finally, it is important that you drink lots of fluids.

-After spending the vast majority of your pregnancy caring for you, your provider would like nothing more than having the privilege of delivering your baby.
+After spending the vast majority of your pregnancy caring for you, your health care provider would like nothing more than having the privilege of delivering your baby.
 However, this is not always possible as we do not control the timing of when you go into labor or deliver.
 Babies are born 24 hours a day, 7 days a week and this means the labor unit never closes, making it necessary for obstetricians and midwives to rotate coverage.
 As the labor unit is always staffed by both an obstetrician and a midwife, we try to respect your choice of provider type.
 Although we suggest you remain with your chosen provider for all of your prenatal visits, you may schedule some of your visits with other providers.
 As Mass General is a teaching hospital, obstetrical residents may possibly be involved with part or your care.